Sunday, 27 November 2016

 Sandstone dressings at the Earl of Strafford public house

-When undertaking a survey of the geological sites in Rotherham for the South Yorkshire RIGS Group, back in 1989, I very briefly visited the Hooton Roberts Quarry, which is excavated into a buff/brown variety of Mexborough Rock – 1 km to the west of the village – and this is probably the source of these dressings.
+When undertaking a survey of the geological sites in Rotherham for the South Yorkshire RIGS Group, back in 1989, I very briefly visited the Hooton Quarry, which is excavated into a buff/brown variety of Mexborough Rock – 1 km to the west of the village – and this is very likely to be the source of these dressings.

 The Coach House